BMsemi/coco_tb_demo/README.md

 # Neuromorphic X1 — cocotb Simulation Demo

+## 📺 Video tutorial
+[Watch on YouTube](https://www.youtube.com/watch?v=AhED7Xki4TE) — end-to-end walkthrough of the same flow shown in this README.

 This repository demonstrates how to integrate and simulate the **NEUROMORPHIC_X1** IP using a **Wishbone** slave interface and a **cocotb** testbench.
 The example drives multiple write/read scenarios, generates a VCD waveform file, and shows how to inspect signals in GTKWave.

 ## Repository layout